david-drew/OpenVINO-Samples/OpenVINO_Overview.md

 ## <a name=""></a>Other Important OpenVINO™ Assets
 * **Intermediate Representation (IR):** The Model Optimizer output.
 A model converted to a format that has been optimized for Intel® architecture and is usable by the Inference Engine.
 A single NN model will be converted to at least a bin and xml file.
 Sometimes additional json configuration files are also produced, to provide hints to the Inference Engine.

+IR Files Types:
+Required:
-* **IR bin files:**  These are the stored network weights.
+* **bin files:**  These are the stored network weights.
 This is the current state of the model after training.
-* **IR xml files:**  This is the model architecture.
+* **xml files:**  This is the model architecture.
 This is used to execute the model.
+Optional:
-* **IR json files:** Sometimes a few json files are generated to help with unusual architectures.
+* **json files:**    Sometimes json files are generated to help with unusual architectures.
 They are hints for the Inference Engine.
+* **mapping files:** These provide maps of layer IO from the original model.
+More hints for the Inference Engine.

 In addition, code samples and applications are provided to help you get up and running with the toolkit:
 * [**Code Samples**](https://docs.openvinotoolkit.org/latest/_docs_IE_DG_Samples_Overview.html) - Small console applications that show you how to: